anand-saurabh/Gossip-and-Push-Sum-Protocol-Implementation-in-2D-Grid-Full-Line-and-Imperfect-2D-Network-Topologies/README.md

-In this project, we implemented Gossip and Push-Sum communication protocols using F# and Akka Actor Model on 2D Grid, Full, Line and Imperfect 2D network topologies.
+In this project, we have implemented Gossip and Push-Sum communication protocols using F# and Akka Actor Model on 2D Grid, Full, Line and Imperfect 2D network topologies.

 How to run the program:
 * Clone the code repository.
 Extract the zip file, go to extracted location from terminal and run following command: